 Back on the Select Device window, there is a list of host devices that are available for you to connect to.
 It also indicates whether each device is running Presenter or Music Stand (as pictured above).
 "No active sessions found" means there are no host devices available to connect to.
 If the device you are looking for isn't showing, make sure that that host device is set to "discoverable."

 After clicking on an option, your device will automatically be synced to the song and page that the host device is on.
 Whenever the host device changes pages or songs, your device will also be automatically updated.
-There will be a green indicator dot next to the current item in the cue list, as selected by the host device (pictured above).
+There will be a green indicator dot next to the current item in the service order, as selected by the host device (pictured above).

 To end the connection, simply click Disconnect from [device name] on the bottom left of the menu.